PHYSICAL WORLD

 C.G.S. system.
 In this system the units of length, mass and time are in centimeter, gram and second respectively.

 The centimeter is one- hundredth part of a metre and is defined as the distance between two lines engraved on the polished surface of certain platinum iridium bar, which is kept at the international Bureau of weights and Measures (BIPM) at, serves near Paris.
-It is also defined in terms of the standard wavelength of light and is equal to 1650763.73 wavelengths in vaccum or radiation corresponding to transition between the energy levels2p10 and 5dof krypton 86 atoms.
+It is also defined in terms of the standard wavelength of light and is equal to 1650763.73 wavelengths in vaccum or radiation corresponding to transition between the energy levels2p10 and 5d5 of krypton 86 atoms.

 The Gram is one-thousandth part of a kilogram.
 Kilogram is the mass of a certain piece of platinum iridium alloy preserved in a vault at Serves France by the IBPM.
 The gram is also defined as equal to the mass of 1cc of pure water at 3.98o C under the atmospheric pressure.